eric0410771/Unified-Transformer/README.md

 pip install --editable ./
 git checkout 803c0a6d11fcca6dcff8b8d0a4170338b15b26ff
 ```
-* git clone this repository and you will have the four files
+* git clone this repository and you will have the five files
     * dualformer.py
     * dualformer_layer.py
     * label_smoothed_cross_entropy.py